 The nominating and corporate governance committee identifies nominees for director by first evaluating the current members of our Board of Directors willing to continue in service.
-Current members with qualifications and skills that are consistent with the nominating and corporate governance committee's criteria for Board of Director service and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board of Directors with that of obtaining a new perspective or expertise.
+Current members with qualifications and skills that are consistent with the nominating and corporate governance committee's criteria for board of director service and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board of Directors with that of obtaining a new perspective or expertise.

 If any member of our Board of Directors does not wish to continue in service or if our Board of Directors decides not to re-nominate a member for re-election, the nominating and corporate governance committee identifies a new nominee that meets the criteria above.
 The committee generally inquires of our Board of Directors and members of management for their recommendations.
-The committee may also review the composition and qualification of the Boards of Directors of our competitors, and may seek input from industry experts or analysts.
+The committee may also review the composition and gualification of the boards of directors of our competitors, and may seek input from industry experts or analysts.
 The nominating and corporate governance committee reviews the qualifications, experience and background of suggested candidates.
 Final candidates, if other than our current directors, would be interviewed by the members of the nominating and corporate governance committee and by certain of our other independent directors and executive management.
 In making its determinations, the nominating and corporate governance committee evaluates each individual in the context of our Board of Directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound judgment.
 After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to our Board of Directors.
-The nominating and corporate governance committee utilized a third-party search firm to identify Board of Director candidates, including Dr. Adelman and Mr. Kishbauch, both of whom joined our Board of Directors in April 2016.
-The nominating and corporate governance committee may in the future continue to use a third party search firm in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
+The nominating and corporate governance committee has utilize a third-party search firm to identify board of director candidates in the past and may in the future use a third party search firm in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.